KevinXuxuxu/blog/posts/cosmo:-3D-Graphics-Engine-in-Terminal-(Cont.).md

 ];
 ```

-With the camera, we can update the `Player` to use a `Camera` object to update characters on the screen based on what the camera can see:
+With that, we can make the `Player` object take in `triangles` and a `Camera` object, and update the screen based on what the camera can see:

 ```rust
 // ...